The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 On the land, your meal of muskox or moose steak might be cooked to order on a wood stove the traditional way, and served in a canvas tent.
 Chefs in several communities are creating delicious meals with wild harvested ingredients.
 Adventurous eaters can sample a roast flavoured with spruce buds, or with locally sourced morels.

 From traditional northern foods, flavoured with wild berries or birch syrup, to the traditions of southern Asia, Europe and north Africa, our restaurants and street food cater to all tastes.
 Custom burgers and wraps, unique teas, and fresh roasted coffee are widely available.
-And a pint or two from the NWT’s fine new brewery will ensure a pleasant evening.
+And a pint or two from the NWT’s favorite brewery will ensure a pleasant evening.